 Screen display Change Start gear This is where you can set the start gear.
-The automatic reset function is switched off in Position - -.
-This menu option is only shown when the on-board computer is positioned in its mount.
-Gear vx.x.x: this is the gear software version.
+The automatic gear switch function is switched off in Position $-$ This menu option is only shown when the on-board computer is positioned in its mount.
+Gear vx.x.x.x: this is the gear software version.
 This menu option is only shown when the on-board computer is positioned in its mount.
 This menu option is only shown if you have an electronic control gear.

-3.5.5 System message
+3.6.4 System message